microsoft/botframework-cli/packages/luis/README.md

 ## `bf luis:application:create`

-Creates a new LUIS application
+Creates a new LUIS application.

 ```
 USAGE